Blog

 “The goal is to boost the employee referral rates (specific) from 20% up to 30% (measurable/attainable) in four months (time-based) by improving the referral process and rewarding successful referrals (relevant).”

-The tip is to align your goals with company needs.
+The tip is to align your goals with the company's needs.
 If you don’t have a full understanding of each of your goals, then your employer branding approach will face the risk of misrepresenting the company

 Step 3: Create accurate candidate personas for each position